JoseDanielMartinez/reading-notes102d45/README.md

 Reading journal for my notes
 # Hello my name is Jose and I am learning to code

 Growth mindset to me means there's always more to learn regardless of where you are in life.
-It is about expanding knowledge beyond what you thought was possible
+It is about expanding knowledge beyond what you thought was possible.

 3 Reminders to stay in a growth mindset: